Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 ### After the null check remover
 We are going to remove the lambda argument, because we do that we no longer need the null check that is present on the argument.

+Removing a Kotlin null check can be done using the `NullCheckRemover` class.

 Consuming method = `b(Lkotlin/jvm/functions/Function1;)V`
 ```
 [0] aload_0 v0